Automatic tracking

 Step 6: Manually correct warnings

-This step is not automated. 😉 Open the OrganoidTracker GUI and load the images and data (File menu).
-Then go to Edit -> Manually change data....
+With both the images and Filtered positions.aut loaded into the OrganoidTracker GUI, go to Edit -> Manually change data....
 A cross will appear over all locations where the program has detected some inconsistency in the tracking data:

 To view why OrganoidTracker warned you about this position, hover you mouse over a nucleus and press E. This will show you what the warning is.
 If the warning was a false positive, just press Delete to delete the warning.
 Otherwise, exit the warning screen (press E or Escape).
 This takes you back to the cell track editor, where you can fix the error.